-Banke national park covers an area of 550 sq. km. which extends to Bardia national park towards the west, Suhela wildlife sanctuary towards the south, and Shiva River at the east.
+Banke National Park covers an area of 550 sq. km. which extends to Bardia National Park to the west, Suhela Wildlife Sanctuary to the south, and Shiva River to the east.

 According to a 2018 survey, there are 21 royal Bengal tigers Nepal is home to around 198 tigers.
-In Banke national park, 32 species of mammals, 300 bird species, 58 species of fish, 24 species of reptiles, 7 amphibians, 296 vegetations, and 124 species of plant were recorded.
+In Banke National Park, 32 species of mammals, 300 bird species, 58 species of fish, 24 species of reptiles, 7 amphibians, 296 vegetation, and 124 species of plant were recorded.

 You can take a flight from Kathmandu to Nepalgunj.
 It takes approximately an hour’s drive from Nepalgunj to arrive at Park’s head office.

 Similarly, it would take around 8 hours (270 km) from Mahendranagar and 7 hours (250 km) from Dhangadi to arrive at Park’s head office via a bus ride.